chaozznl/chaozzDB/README.md

 - **chaozzdb_error();**
 Used internally by chaozzdb_query();
 - **chaozzdb_query();**
-chaozzDB uses a format very simular to SQL.
+chaozzDB uses a barebones version of SQL.
 Its syntax is explained below.

 ## Table relations
 chaozzdb_query(); does not support *LEFT JOIN*, *RIGHT JOIN* or *INNER JOIN*.